Tuition and Fee Payment Deadlines

 For payment arrangements not listed above, please contact the Bursar’s Office well in advance of the payment deadline.

-Students who do not have satisfactory payment arrangements in place by the deadline will be purged from their classes.
-Purged students who re-register will be assessed a late registration fee and will need to have payment arrangements in place before the next purge.
+Students who do not have satisfactory payment arrangements in place by the deadline may be purged from their classes.
+Purged students who re-register will need to have payment arrangements in place before the next purge.

 Please note: Students who do not plan on attending must officially withdraw through the Registrar's Office.
 DO NOT depend on the purge as a method to withdraw.